jenningsb2/sound-stack/README.md

 ## Commands

-### Manage Audio Device Priority
+### List Devices
-Open your priority list to view and reorder all audio devices.
+View and reorder all your audio devices by priority.
 Use keyboard shortcuts to quickly adjust priorities:
 - **Cmd+T** - Set as top priority
 - **Cmd+Opt+↑/↓** - Move up/down in priority
 - **Cmd+B** - Move to bottom